Fictional Videogame Stills

 The effect of the photographs perfectly reproduced the highly pixellated, raised needlepoint effect of the Amiga screen image.
 Conceptually this means of presentation was also appropriate in that it made it seem like I had gone into a videogame arcade and photographed the games there, lending authenticity to the fiction.

 Many of these works were shown in London at the Edward Totah Gallery in March 1992 (view installation) and later that year at the Exeter Hotel in Adelaide, Australia.

-The original Amiga floppy disks which stored the image files are corrupt but the original photographs/works still exist.
+The original Amiga floppy disks which stored the image files are corrupt, but the photographic art works remain.

 click titles below to view enlargements of photo works